dxcamps/DLI_RoboWorkshop_1/tx1_labs/lab3.md

     cd bottlenet; tar xzf ~/bottlenet.tgz
     ```

-    This simulates downloading model from Azure and deploying
+    This simulates downloading model from Azure and deploying it to Jetson TX1.

-4. Run object detection for 'sodagroup.jpg' file by executing the following command:
+4. Run object detection script for the image file 'sodagroup.jpg' by executing the following command:

     ```
     ./imageDetect.py sodagroup.jpg